 2. Once you get a full breath, hold it gently for 1 or 2 seconds.

 3. Exhale slowly and completely through the mouth, making sure to empty your lungs completely before taking in your next breath.

 It's important to develop the mind-body connection and find your own comfortable breathing rhythm.
 Do this for at about 1-2 minutes everyday to help reduce overall stress.
 It is also helpful to practice while laying in bed to help fall asleep faster.

 ♦ Make sure that you aren’t hyperventilating; pause for a few seconds after each breath if you start to feel light-headed

 ♦ Focus on relaxing the muscles in your neck/throat and pulling the air in from your solar plexus (sternum) area

 ♦ Relax your chest, drop your shoulders, and let your belly soften like the Buddha

-♦ Sometimes it helps to imagine a hand pushing on the middle of your back and you are pushing against it with breath (to help expand and fill the back of the lungs)
+♦ Sometimes it helps to imagine a hand pushing on the lower part of your back, behind your stomach, and you are pushing against it with breath (to help expand and fill the back of the lungs)

 ♦ Practice this technique once or twice a day at first - you need to be comfortable breathing this way when feeling calm, before you can feel comfortable doing it when anxious.